simeononsecurity/simeononsecurity.ch/content/guides/configuring-hotspot-20-alta-labs-access-points/index.en.md

 ## Introduction

-**Why should you configure Hotspot 2.0 on your Alta Labs APs?** Hotspot 2.0, also known as Passpoint, is designed to provide a seamless and secure Wi-Fi experience similar to that of cellular networks.
+**Why should you configure Hotspot 2.0 on your Alta Labs APs?** Hotspot 2.0, also known as Passpoint, is designed to provide a smooth and secure Wi-Fi experience similar to that of cellular networks.
 By configuring it on your Alta Labs APs, you enable automatic, secure connections for your users, reducing the need for them to manually select networks or enter login credentials repeatedly.

 **Quick Goal:** This guide will walk you through the setup process, covering TLS configuration, realm definitions, and key parameters for HS 2.0 compliance.
 By the end, you'll have a fully functional Hotspot 2.0 network.